IgorSegodin/MarketEngine/readme.txt

     -- main
         -- java
         -- resources
-            -- assets // all web resources, including html pages, html templates, css, javascript -- html // folder for views
-                -- dynamic // without cache, can use SPEL expressions.
+            -- assets // all web resources, libraries, react components and page javascript -- dynamic // without cache, can use SPEL expressions.
 Folder for resources, which can change for each request, like data about current user etc.
-                -- lib
+                -- lib // libraries resources
                 -- static // cached, can use SPEL expressions.
-Folder for resources, which are staying the same for each request, like scripts without SPEL, or with expressions that need to be executed only once and then cached.
+Folder for resources, that need to be executed only once and then cached.
+            -- html // folder for pages html
             -- liquibase // liquibase config
                 -- changelogs // liquibase scripts
             -- requireJsOptimizer  // folder for requireJsOptimizer and it's build config